 Diplomacy fails, within a week, Europe is at war.
 Matthias is drawn.

-[Germany, July/August 1914] During the last weeks, hectic diplomatic activity had been going on behind the scenes, and military leaders were secretly planning for a war.
+[Germany, July/August 1914] During the last few weeks, hectic diplomatic activity had been going on behind the scenes.
+Military leaders were secretly planning for a war.

 Declarations of war